-The EMVCo organisation [4] developed the Europay, Mastercard and Visa (EMV) standards [3] that affect billions of payment smart cards.
-The cards use secured microcontroller chips, designed to be strongly tamper-resistant and independently evaluated to Common Criteria (CC) [2] levels of at least Evaluation Assurance Level (EAL)4+.
-Despite strong defensive capabilities, the chips lag behind the state-of-theart in CPU performance and memory sizes.
+The EMVCo organisation [5] developed the Europay, Mastercard and Visa (EMV) standards [4] that affect billions of payment smart cards.
+The cards use secured microcontroller chips, designed to be strongly tamper-resistant and independently evaluated to Common Criteria (CC) [3] levels of at least Evaluation Assurance Level (EAL) 4+.
+Despite strong defensive capabilities, the chips lag behind the state-of-the-art in CPU performance and memory sizes.
 However, despite these limitations the chips excel in cryptographic operations as they incorporate relatively high-speed crypto-coprocessor hardware.
-The EMVCo organisation is reviewing the use of Authenticated Encryption (AE) [10] for future payment card processing.
-There are a number of potential modes and those originally of interest included Offset Codebook (OCB) [15], Galois Counter Mode (GCM) [20], Counter with Cipher Block Chaining Message Authentication Code (CCM) [19] and Encrypt-then-MAC (ETM) [10].
+The EMVCo organisation is reviewing the use of Authenticated Encryption (AE) [11] for future payment card processing.
+There are a number of potential modes and those originally of interest included Offset Codebook (OCB) [16], Galois Counter Mode (GCM) [21], Counter with Cipher Block Chaining Message Authentication Code (CCM) [20] and Encrypt-then-MAC (ETM) [11].
+Note that a MAC in this context is a cryptographic Message Authentication Code, computed over the payload data, and used to verify its integrity and the authenticity of its source.
 Within this study, GCM was eventually substituted for OCB3 as the former required binary field multiplication, which was not supported by the available crypto-coprocessors.
-There have been previous studies of AE performance, however they have generally focussed on more powerful generic CPUs, without dedicated cryptocoprocessors.
-As a starting point we take the study by Krovetz and Rogaway [14], which shows that OCB performance is faster (for the given test conditions) than alternatives; however there are several reasons why these results cannot be immediately accepted as relevant for EMV protocols:
+There have been previous studies of AE performance, however, they have generally focussed on more powerful generic CPUs, without dedicated crypto-coprocessors.
+As a starting point we take the study by Krovetz and Rogaway [15], which shows that OCB performance is faster (for the given test conditions) than alternatives; however, there are several reasons why these results cannot be immediately accepted as relevant for EMV protocols: